julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 Two out of three ain’t bad.

 **Mia:**
 But it’s a tragedy, right?
 Let’s go for the hat trick!
-See if it makes her happy.
-There’s potential for a tragedy in that, right?
-Or is it just *travesty*?
-A poor imitation, a parody.
-From the Latin *transvestire* — to cross-dress.
+See if it makes her happy!

 Sorry, where were we?
 I guess a “Hero” is also… a submarine sandwich, right?
 Have you eaten?
 We should order something.